Finding out if your animal is male or female

 - Dwarf hamsters, gerbils, degus & rats

-We all like to know whether our pets are male or female, if only to give them an appropriate name!
-Caring for either sex is normally the same – This guide explains and illustrates the physical differences between male and female pets.
-Our store team members will happily show you how to handle your new pets and advise you about their sex.
-This will be done as part of a basic health check before you take your new pet home.
+We all like to know whether our animals are male or female, if only to give them an appropriate name!
+Caring for either sex is normally the same – check our Pet Advice pages for the type of animal you’d like.
+This guide explains and illustrates the physical differences between male and female animals.
+Our store team members will happily show you how to handle your new animals and advise you about their sex.
+This will be done as part of a basic health check before you take your new animal home.

-We recommend that you DO NOT allow your pets to breed.
+We recommend that you do not allow your animals to breed.

 It can be dangerous for females to breed at too young an age or if they are too old.
 Provided they have some peace and quiet and a good diet, if they do have babies, they’ll just get on with the job of raising their young.
 It’s important to note that many mothers will mate again soon after giving birth so males need to be separated very quickly.

-Although pet rabbits are very sociable and domesticated, they retain some of their wild ancestors’ behaviour such as the need to establish their territory.
+Although rabbits are very sociable and domesticated, they retain some of their wild ancestors’ behaviour such as the need to establish their territory.
 During tussles with each other they can inflict serious wounds.
 Although two does may live quite happily together whilst they’re young, they often fall out without warning.
 Bucks are naturally very territorial and it’s unusual for two males to tolerate each other.
 This is a good reason why neutering is highly recommended and even considered essential by some.
-Neutering reduces rabbits’ territorial behaviour and they become happier pets.
+Neutering reduces rabbits’territorial behaviour and they become happier animals.
 Other benefits of neutering include:

 - It reduces conflicts and prevents unwanted pregnancies.